t-d-k/LibreCrypt/docs/translations.md

 		* You compiled your `default.po` file to a `default.mo` file
 		* Your `default.mo` file is placed in the correct `locale\XX\LC_MESSAGES` directory

-### Submit your translation for inclusion in the DoxBox project
+### Submit your translation for inclusion in the LibreCrypt project
-<p>Please email your translated `default.po` file to the email on the [github contact page](https://github.com/t-d-k/doxbox/blob/master/docs/contact_details.md) , or add it in github if you have an account.<br />
+<p>Please email your translated `default.po` file to the email on the [github contact page](https://github.com/t-d-k/librecrypt/blob/master/docs/contact_details.md) , or add it in github if you have an account.<br />

 Note: You don&#39;t have to translate all of the messages stored in `default.po`, though it would be very much appreciated.<br />
 <br />
 ### Updating a Translation
-When newer versions of DoxBox are released, a translation (.po) file can have newer text strings merged into it using Poedit:
+When newer versions of LibreCrypt are released, a translation (.po) file can have newer text strings merged into it using Poedit:

 	* In Poedit, go to `File | Open`, and open the `default.po` file with the existing translations in it
 	* Go to `Catalog | Update from POT file` and specify the updated English `default.po` file (i.e. ...\locale\en\LC_MESSAGES\default.po)